NOAA-EMC/global-workflow/docs/source/init.rst

 ---------------------
 Forecast-only coupled
 ---------------------
 Coupled initial conditions are currently only generated offline and copied prior to the forecast run.
 Prototype initial conditions will automatically be used when setting up an experiment as an S2SW app, there is no need to do anything additional.
-Copies of initial conditions from the prototype runs are currently maintained on Hera, Orion, Jet, and WCOSS2.
+Copies of initial conditions from the prototype runs are currently maintained on Hera, Orion/Hercules, Jet, and WCOSS2.
 The locations used are determined by ``parm/config/config.coupled_ic``.
 If you need prototype ICs on another machine, please contact Walter (Walter.Kolczynski@noaa.gov).

 .. _forecastonly-atmonly: